Aithapranith/EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM/EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM-master/README.md

 * Computer vision powered by OpenCV.
 * Neural network scaffolding powered by Keras with Tensorflow.
-* Convolutional Neural Network (CNN) deep learning architecture is from this [research paper](https://github.com/oarriaga/face_classification/blob/master/report.pdf).
+* Convolutional Neural Network (CNN) deep learning architecture is from this "Real-time Convolutional Neural Networks for Emotion and Gender Classification" - [research paper].
-* Pretrained Keras model and much of the OpenCV code provided by GitHub user [oarriaga](https://github.com/oarriaga).
+* Pretrained Keras model and much of the OpenCV code provided by GitHub user [Aitha_Pranith](https://github.com/Aithapranith/EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM).